 Reduce food waste and you will be amazed by how much money you can save.
-Reducing the food waste you send to landfill, and moving towards a zero waste lifestyle is great for our planet.
+Reducing the food waste you send to the landfill, and moving towards a zero-waste lifestyle is great for our planet.
 But it is good for you personally too.
-Let’s take a look at 5 simple ways to reduce food waste, and think about what you could do with the money you save:
+Let’s take a look at 5 simple ways to save money by reducing food waste, and think about what you could do with the money you save:

 1. Reduce the Amount You Buy in the First Place

 Much of the food waste we generate comes from over-buying.
-So the first step in reducing food waste is reducing the amount that you buy in the first place.
+So the first step in saving money and reducing food waste is reducing the amount that you buy in the first place.
 Some ways to reduce the amount you buy might include:

 - Taking notes on your family’s dietary requirements, and working out before shopping exactly how much you need.

-- Make lists and stick to them (or get a personal cook to shop for you, to eliminate impulse buying).
+- Making lists and sticking to them (or get a personal cook to shop for you, to eliminate impulse buying).

-- Go grocery shopping on a full stomach after having a snack or a meal.
+- Going grocery shopping on a full stomach after having a snack or a meal.

 - Growing at least some of your own food at home (You could grow a little on your windowsills, even if you do not have your own garden).

-- Order groceries online is another way to reduce impulse buying.
+- Ordering groceries online is another way to reduce impulse buying.